Iberojet Flight Delay and Cancellation Compensation

 How to Claim Compensation from Iberojet

-It’s crucial to know how to claim the compensation you deserve under EU Regulation 261/2004.
-Here’s the process:
+It’s important to understand how to request the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s what you need to do:

 • Fill in our form.
-You’ll need to provide details such as your flight number, date, and the problem you faced.
+You’ll need to provide details including your flight number, date, and the issue you encountered.

 • Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws comprehensively and will do our best to secure your compensation.
-You are only charged if we win your case.
+We know the EU laws comprehensively and will do our best to secure your compensation.
+You only incur a fee if we win your case.

-Keep in mind that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you qualify for compensation.
+Remember that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which Iberojet Flights are Covered by EU261?